-The United Council for Neurologic Subspecialties (UCNS)-accredited Fellowship Program in Neuro-Oncology at Barrow Neurological Institute offers a 1- to 2-year arrangement of clinical and research training for those who have completed an adult or a pediatric neurology residency.
+The United Council for Neurologic Subspecialties (UCNS)-accredited Fellowship Program in Neuro-Oncology at Barrow Neurological Institute offers a 1- to 2-year arrangement of clinical and research training for those who have completed an adult or a pediatric neurology residency or medical oncology training.
 The program’s goal is for trainees to develop expertise in:

 - Diagnosing and treating primary central nervous system tumors